vigetlabs/colonel-kurtz/docs/colonel.md

 with Colonel Kurtz.
 Many of them are documented in the `./docs` folder, or used in the example project found at `./example`.

-Our documentation still needs improving.
+Our documentation still needs improvement.
 Please help us by [filing an issue on Github if anything is unclear](https://github.com/vigetlabs/colonel-kurtz/issues).